ocadotechnology/codeforlife-workspace/CONTRIBUTING.md

   how to do this on GitHub.
 Note that you only need to fork the **main** branch.

-1. On the **main** branch of your forked repo, create a new line at the *bottom* of this file (press **Enter**).
+1. On the **main** branch of your forked repo, write your email address on a new line at the *bottom* of this file.
 Note that you must not make any other edits.

-1. Write your email address on the second last line.

 1. Commit your changes.